woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/polygon.rst

 Polygon symbolizer
 ==================

 The polygon symbolizer styles polygon (2-dimensional) features.
-It contains facilities for the stroke (outline) of a feature, as well as the fill (inside) of a feature.
+It contains facilities for the stroke (outline) of a feature as well as the fill (inside) of a feature.

 The full syntax of a polygon symbolizer is::